soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 20-12 Notification of Eligibility to Apply for Permit.* ::

-Within ninety (90) days of mailing notification of eligibility to apply for a full-term mobile food unit permit issued pursuant to § 17-307(b)(3) of the Administrative Code, a person desiring to obtain such permit shall submit an application, completed in accordance with § 5.05 of the New York City Health Code, together with the requisite fees therefor.
+Within ninety (90) days of mailing notification of eligibility to apply for a full-term mobile food unit permit issued pursuant to § 17-307(b)(3) of the Administrative Code, a person desiring to obtain such permit shall submit an application, completed in accordance with 24 RCNY Health Code § 5.05, together with the requisite fees therefor.
 The permit application shall be submitted on or before the ninetieth day.